 Let cool for 5 minutes in the pan before transferring to a wire rack to finish cooling completely.

 🍴 Recipe Tips

 My daughter has been referring to this loaf as a Christmas banana bread due to its vibrant colors.
 I can see it easily looking great with a drizzle of melted white and green chocolates over the top to help seal the "Christmas" look.

 That said, I think this would be great for Valentine's day or around patriotic holidays as well.
 Just swap out the colors used to decorate it.

-When making this loaf, you can fit it in an 8x4 as shown or pour it into a larger bread loaf pan like a 9x5.
-If I had to re-do the recipe, I'd suggest the bigger pan to avoid spilling over the sides.
+When making this loaf, you can fit it into (2) 8x4 bread loaf pans, or pour it into a larger bread loaf pan like a 9x5.

 Bread will sink in the middle if you take too long checking it with a toothpick.
 So try to check quickly and accurately and adjust the baking time by 5 minutes at a time if you don't get a clean toothpick.

 While you could choose to eat your banana bread cold, keeping it at room temperature is fine.
 If stored in an airtight container at room temperature, your bread can last up to 5 days.

 You can eat cake mix banana bread as it, with a smear of butter when warmed or with a dusting of powdered sugar.
 There's a lot of different ways you can enjoy this cake-like-bread.

 Yes.
 Bananas do very well in the freezer.
 Simply store ripe bananas in an airtight baggie in the freezer for up to 3 months, thaw, and use as needed for recipes.